with Tim Soar

 Anna and Tim are skilful, attentive teachers who form a close and complementary team, to support you in your physical practice as well as whole-self enquiry.

-You are invited to arrive for tea from 4:00 on Monday August 22nd.
-Departure is after breakfast, on Friday August 26th.
+You are invited to arrive for tea from 4:00 on the Monday afternoon.
+Departure is after breakfast, on the Friday morning.

 Who would enjoy the course?

 Anyone with some experience of either Yoga or the Alexander Technique, and an interest in the two disciplines together is very welcome.
 Of course, none of the sessions is compulsory, but in order to take part in everything we offer, you would need to be fit enough to consider two Yoga sessions each day (a combination of more dynamic Yang, and more static Yin sessions) plus other less active classes.
 No great level of expertise or experience is expected, yet teachers of either discipline who may be curious about the other, or who seek to be held in space that offers subtlety and nuance, are very welcome.